This section explains the basics of:

 It is important, when representing yourself, to listen to all the evidence and make formal objections to evidence you feel is being wrongly admitted, or is unfair or prejudicial.
 Make your objection when the question is asked, and before the witness gives an answer.
 Just stand up and say 'I object'.
 This is most important in jury trials, where your grounds for appeal are usually limited to wrongly admitted evidence or misdirections by the judge.

 When you have made an objection, the judge or magistrate may ask you to explain why you object.
-Cronin and Hunter describe four broad reasons why you might object to evidence:
+Kathryn Cronin and Jill Hunter (Evidence, Advocacy and Ethical Practice, Butterworths, 1995) describe four broad reasons why you might object to evidence:

 Objection to the form of a question